 I joined the KHS Board, because I am saddened to see and experience the challenges faced by so many valuable individuals, who call Kaslo home and who contribute in so many ways of their time and talent to the wellness of this community, who simply need a safe, clean and affordable place to live.
 The loss of anyone, who has to leave this community due to lack of adequate and affordable housing is, indeed, a loss, that will be felt by the entire community in one way or another.

-Christine Parton – Secretary
+Erika Cizek – Secretary

-Wanda Ammon – Treasurer
+Wanda Ammon – Director

 My husband and I moved to the Kootenay area, Shutty Bench, in 1975 and we’ve been living in this beautiful corner of BC ever since.
 From 1975 to 1995 we built up a successful mixed farm and tourist business, “Shutty Bench Lodge and Farm”.
 The work was 24 x 7 for 20 years; looking after farm animals, gardening, and serving our tourist guests.
 I’ve learned a lot about hard work and perseverance to reach your goal.
 After selling our farm, we moved to Kaslo, then moved back to Shutty Bench while our Kaslo house was renovated.